4GeeksAcademy/machine-learning-content/export/web-scraping-with-beautiful-soap.md

 # Extracts the response as html: html_doc
 html_doc = resp.text

-# Create a BeautifulSoup object from the HTML: soup
+#Then, all we have to do is convert the HTML document to a BeautifulSoup object!
 soup = BeautifulSoup(html_doc)

 # Prettify the BeautifulSoup object: pretty_soup